-- An independent visitor may be able to offer a child a variety of advice on straightforward matters, and encourage and support him or her to seek and accept help from his or her social worker. - It is not appropriate for the independent visitor to become involved in intensive counselling or other areas which overlap with the egulation 7(3)(e)
+- An independent visitor may be able to offer a child a variety of advice on straightforward matters, and encourage and support him or her to seek and accept help from his or her social worker. - It is not appropriate for the independent visitor to become involved in intensive counselling or other areas which overlap with the responsibilities of professionals working with the child.